-MULTIDISCIPLINARY TEAM APPROACH AS AN INTERVENTION TO ADDRESS KEY FACTORS not solely focused on HIV-related services, HIV+ TYWOC were able to avoid the profound stigma often associated with receiving care at HIV medical clinics.
-By providing the same spectrum of services for HIV- TYWOC at HEAT, Infini-T was able to make TYWOC living with HIV more comfortable being engaged and retained in care and also provided a "medical home" for high-risk TYWOC who may become HIV+ after they are already engaged in care.
+TYWOC were able to avoid the profound stigma often associated with receiving care at HIV medical clinics.
+By providing the same spectrum of services for HIV- TYWOC at HEAT, Infini-T was able to make HIV+ TYWOC more comfortable being engaged and retained in care and also provided a "medical home" for high-risk TYWOC who may become HIV+ after they are already engaged in care.
 Midway through the project, HEAT launched an integrated HIV pre-exposure prophylaxis ("PrEP") program within its clinic that HIV- TYWOC were all offered participation in.
 Their exisiting engagement in Infini-T and retention in TG medical care facilitated their enrollment in HEAT's PrEP services.
 The employment of a multi-agency collaboration (HEAT & HMI) represents an innovative intervention in which HMI will engage TYWOC, refer them to HEAT, and provide a 'safety net' to track, re-engage, and refer TYWOC back to HEAT when they fall out of care.